paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

     - Cheerio is one of the most popular tools for parsing HTML and XML in Node.js
 - Axios
     - Axios is a Javascript library used to make HTTP requests from Node.js
-    - It was used to make HTTP requests to the Sigarra, so that Cheerio can scrape the returned HTML
+    - It was used to make HTTP requests to the Sigarra so that Cheerio can scrape the returned HTML
 - Flutter and Dart
     - Used to implement the client middleware to communicate between the Flutter app and the Node.js backend

 ## Flow Diagrams

-The Flutter App starts by asking the Flutter Middleware for the desired service, which then asks the Node.js backend if the service in question needs authentication.
+The Flutter app starts by asking the Flutter Middleware for the desired service, which then asks the Node.js backend if the service in question needs authentication.

 <figure align="center">
   <img src="https://i.imgur.com/oIl9byp.png"/>